How to run an interactive session on ScienceCluster¶

 What is an interactive session and why should I use one?¶

-The main protocol for submitting jobs to ScienceCluster is the batch queueing system, where a user submits a job to the queue then waits for its output after the job has finished running.
+The main protocol for submitting jobs to ScienceCluster is the batch queuing system, where a user submits a job to the queue then waits for its output, which may not be available until after the job has finished running.
 However, there are cases when your workflow may benefit from having more rapid feedback.

 For example, if you'd like to actively debug your code on the cluster then you may need to interact with your code more without constantly submitting jobs to the queue.
-As such, if you need a more interactive experience on ScienceCluster when developing your code, consider using requested interactive sessions.
+As such, if you need a more interactive experience on ScienceCluster when developing your code and ScienceApps do not meet your requirements, consider using interactive sessions.

-An interactive session gives you an active Terminal / coding session on the partition you specify, for the time period that you request, and with the resources you request.
-You submit an interactive session request to the queue, just as you would a job; when the available resources can be allocated, your interactive session opens, and you can run/debug your code in real time.
+An interactive session is an active terminal session on a compute node for the time period that you request and with the resources you request.
+You submit an interactive session request to the queue, just as you would a job; when the available resources can be allocated, your interactive session opens, and you can run or debug your code in real time.

 Warning

-There is an important distinction between running code "interactively from the login area/node" and running code from a "requested interactive session".
+There is an important distinction between running code interactively from the login node and running code from an interactive session.

 You should not simply log in to the cluster and start running your code from the command line.
-When you do so, you are using the login node resources, which are only equipped for cluster user logins and small installation tasks.
-You risk crashing the login node when running code this way.
+When you do so, you are using the login node's resources.
+Login nodes are designed for smaller tasks such as submitting jobs or checking job output.
+If your task consumes too much memory or CPU time on a login node, it will fail, often with a cryptic error message.

 How do I request an interactive session?¶

-Requesting an interactive session is a straight-forward process.
-To do so, you could run the following line of code from the log in area:
+Requesting an interactive session is a straightforward process.
+To do so, you could run the following line of code from a login node:

 This would request an interactive session with the following attributes: